omerfdemir/virtualtophysical/README.md

-# Kernel Module to translate given virtual address with process id to physicall address
+# Kernel Module to translate given virtual address with process id to physical address

 # Instructions
 ## Downloading and extracting Kernel